missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 ---
-title: reMarkable 2 vs. Supernote A5X
+title: reMarkable 2 vs. Supernote A5 X
 description: I compare some of the features between these two popular digital note devices.
 date: 2021-02-05
 image:
   path: /remarkable-supernote-heart-stack.jpg
-  alt: reMarkable 2 and Supernote A5X with their covers closes, stacked and arranged into a heart shape.
+  alt: reMarkable 2 and Supernote A5 X with their covers closes, stacked and arranged into a heart shape.
   width: 1250
   height: 960
   caption: ''